Online MPH in Epidemiology

 MPH in Epidemiology Salary Expectations

-According to the Bureau of Labor Statistics (BLS), the median salary for an epidemiologist is around $70,000 a year.
+According to the Bureau of Labor Statistics (BLS), the median salary for an epidemiologist is around $78,830 a year.
 Epidemiologists typically need a master’s degree to enter the profession.
-The BLS is predicting a 5% job growth rate by 2028, which is as fast as the national average for all careers.
+The BLS is predicting a 30% job growth rate by 2030, which is much faster than the national average for all careers.
 Visit our public health industry page to learn more about salaries within the public health field.

 - Executive MPH